-The total student body, including undergraduate and postgraduates, expressed as full time equivalent (FTE) has remained just below 5,000 for a number of years.
+The total student body, including undergraduate and postgraduates, expressed as full time equivalent (FTE), has risen above 5,000 for the first time in the institution's history.

-New course developments in Psychology, Physiotherapy and Nursing have increased numbers going forwards as additional cohorts are recruited.
-Engineering and Creative and Digital Technologies continue to grow numbers based on the Bognor Regis campus, with the first cohort of Engineering students graduating in 2020/21.
+New course developments in recent years in Law, Psychology, Physiotherapy and Nursing have increased numbers going forwards as additional cohorts are recruited.
+Engineering and Creative and Digital Technologies continue to grow numbers based on the Bognor Regis campus.
+The first cohort of Law students completed in 2021/22 with high levels of satisfaction in the NSS.
 Numbers, mainly part-time, have also been boosted through the growth of Degree Apprenticeships.